 Clinical depression takes on many forms.
 It is very much like being surrounded and being brought to our knees.
-For those of us who go through this meat grinder, we find it completely dismantles us.
-Depression assaults us; and leaves us mute and deaf to His grace.
+For those of us who go through this mental meat grinder, we find it can completely destroy us.
+When depression assaults us; it leaves us mute and deaf to God’s love and amazing grace.

 1) There is a depression that comes from guilt.

-There is a corrosive place that eats us up, it’s where we sin, and continue to sin.
+There’s a corrosive place that eats us up, it’s where we sin, and continue to sin.
 We fully understand our guilt and our sin.
-Sin however, will always will stain us.
+Sin, will always will stain us.
 Banks will often place “dye packets” into stacks of money.
 A robber grabs the money, only to find that something explodes on him.
 He then, is marked indelibly.
 There isn’t anything he can do; he has been stained.
 The following verses explain this dynamic.

 “When I kept things to myself,